Randl/qhack_toric_code/README.md

 "[Realizing topologically ordered states on a quantum processor](https://arxiv.org/abs/2104.01180)" by Satzinger et al. in Qiskit.

+The systems of size up to 5x7 (31 qubit+ancilla) can be simulated on the classical computers, reproducing the results of the
 ## GS preparation
 ### Matching boundary conditions
 For matching boundary condition, boundary plaquettes are all of the same type and the ground state is unique.